Pajaro River: Ecology

 Native California fish present in the lower Pajaro River are: three-spined stickleback (Gasterosteus aculeatus microcephalus), Sacramento perch (Archoplites interruptus), riffle sculpin (Cottus gulosus), Russian River tule perch (Hysterocarpus traskii traskii), South Central California Coast steelhead trout (Oncorhynchus mykiss), and thicktail chub (Siphatales crassicauda).

 The Pajaro River serves as a migration pathway for adult steelhead trout migrating to spawning and nursery habitat in the upper watersheds of the Pajaro's tributaries (Corralitos, Uvas, Llagas and Pacheco Creeks), although the Pajaro River mainstem itself provides poor spawning and rearing habitat due to low summer flows and high sedimentation loads.
 In a 1912 report, Stanford University ichthyologist John Otterbein Snyder indicated that there were reports of Chinook salmon (Oncorhynchus tschawytscha) in the Pajaro River watershed.
 However, his 1909 seine nets obtained no small specimens at his collecting stations.
-Local Gilroy resident, Herman Garcia Sr., caught the last known Chinook salmon in the Pajaro River watershed, in Uvas Creek in 1953.
+In 1953, local Gilroy resident, Herman Garcia Sr., caught a Chinook salmon in the Uvas Creek tributary of the Pajaro River.
 Although the image shows no adipose fin, California's hatcheries were not clipping adipose fins until the 1970's, so it may be an artifact of the taxidermy.
-Two adult Chinook salmon 60 cm and 65 cm long were caught by gill net and released in a 2005 study of San Felipe Lake, although these were likely fall-run Chinook from hatchery net-pen operations that released these fish at Moss Landing.
+However, citizen naturalist and author William "Bill" Leikam reported salmon in Corralitos Creek while fishing for steelhead trout in 1956 in the reach along Freedom, California at the season's first large winter storms.
+Two adult Chinook salmon 60 cm and 65 cm long were caught by gill net and released in a 2005 study of San Felipe Lake, although these may have been fall-run Chinook from hatchery net-pen operations that released these fish at Moss Landing.
 Snyder did not report Coho salmon (Oncorhyncus kisutch) south of the San Lorenzo River, 25 mi north of the Pajaro River mouth on the California coast.

 Historically, the Pajaro River is one of two Northern California coastal rivers mentioned in 1829 by Russian explorer K. T. Khlebnikov as hosting sturgeon, presumably white sturgeon (Acipenser transmontanus), along with the Russian River.

 San Felipe Lake, which is the central feature of the "Bolsa de San Felipe", is designated as a "California Important Bird Area" by the National Audubon Society.
 The Bolsa is a crossroads for birds migrating between San Francisco Bay to the north, Monterey Bay to the west and the Central Valley to the east.
 The Bolsa is also identified by the National Audubon Society as a "bird vagrant trap", a site where bird species far outside of their normal range appear.
 Also noteworthy is perhaps the southernmost record of North American river otter (Lontra canadensis) in a California coastal watershed.
 In 1969 river otter were recorded eating freshwater mussels (California floater (Anodonta californiensis)) on the Santa Ana Creek tributary of Tequisquita Slough, 2 miles east of Hollister.